Home»delet»Corn Your Own Wild Game or Beef for St. Paddy’s Day

 1 Tsp. ground red pepper

 1 Tsp. black pepper

 With a fork, pierce meat or thick meat slices thoroughly on both sides.
 Mix Tender Quick, brown sugar and all spices together.
 Rub mixture onto all sides of meat.
-Place meat in plastic bag or bowl, pour in any remaining spices from the dry rub.
-You can be bold and add a little blended Irish whiskey or bourbon whiskey in there to give it some zip, too!
-Seal the bag or cover bowl and refrigerate for 48-60 hours (more time is even better), turning at least 3 or 4 times during the entire curing process.
-Use as you would corn beef.
-Or, you may place meat in a kettle and boil 3-4 hours or until tender.
+Place meat in a resealable plastic bag, pour in any remaining spices from the dry rub.
+You can be bold and add a little blended Irish whiskey or bourbon whiskey in there to give it some moisture and zip.
+Make certain the bag is sealed and refrigerate for 48-60 hours (more time is even better), turning at least 3 or 4 times during the entire curing process.
+Use as you would corned beef.
+I prefer slow-cooking the meat in a crock pot for 6-8 hours.
 Excellent fare!

 Greg Wagner of Omaha, NE

 4 to 6 lb.
 Venison Roast or Goose/Duck/Turkey/Pheasant Breasts

 2 Tbl brown sugar

 1 Tsp paprika

 1 Tsp laurel or (2 bay leaves added during cooking)

 1 Tsp allspice